MrJames12345/RandomClassicPlayer/README.md

 Run the command 'PlayRandomClassic' manually or add this command to another script.
 A random song will play from the chosen genre folder.

+For it to work in another script, call it with '&&', so "PlayRandomClassic && <your_other_command>", or have it on a separate line with 'Call' in front of it, so "Call PlayRandomClassic".

 ## Genres